-The vacancy rates reported below are from the 1st quarter 2015 report from the Apartment Association of Metro Denver.
+The vacancy rates reported below are from the 2nd Quarter 2015 report from the Apartment Association of Metro Denver.
 As mentioned above, we have concerns about the report's methodology, and therefore, its accuracy, so we recommend that attention be paid mainly to trends.

 Studio apartments, also called "efficiencies" by some, are returning as a popular unit type, especially in new upper-rental range apartment communities.
-Many of these projects are oriented to younger residents who are attracted to urban locations and amenities but prefer to live alone and do not need large apartmentts.
-Even smaller "micro" apartments are popular in some expensive cities such as Boston, New York, San Francisco and Seattle but have not yet arrived in Denver, although one such project, Turntable Studios, was recently started in a former hotel near Mile High Stadium.
+Many of these projects are oriented to younger residents who are attracted to urban locations and amenities but prefer to live alone and do not need large apartments.
+Even smaller "micro" apartments are popular in some expensive cities such as Boston, New York, San Francisco and Seattle but have not yet arrived in Denver, although one such project, Turntable Studios, was recently started in a former hotel near Sports Authority Field at Mile High.